 After-ski boots Crans-Montana style showcased in our hotel, L’Etrier

 We stayed at L’Etrier and found it perfect for families.
 The interior has been updated and they have several room configurations that support 4-5 people including connecting rooms and suites.
 Service is friendly, breakfast is good, and they offer a half-board program for dinner as well.
 There’s an indoor pool (outdoor pool over summer months) and a spa.
-Guest room pricing starts at 170 CHF per night with supplemental charges for children.

 Outstanding food and views to match at Cabane Des Violettes